A short bus ride or drive away

-The island of Anglesey also offers a plethora of activities for all ages of friends and family.
-Here are a few:
+The island of Anglesey also offers activities for all ages of friends and family.
+Here are a just a few that are sure to create wonderful memories of your stay at Chimney Corner:

 Plas Newydd Nataional Trust